 Remember!
 Your way is not the ONLY WAY

 A task can be solved in different ways.
 It might be 2+2=4 some while 3+1=4 for others.
 Whatever may be the approach, it is valuable in its own way unless correct results are withdrawn.
 Therefore, before you give feedback to your employees, make sure that it’s not your ego that speaking out.

 Summarize and express your support

 Once you are at the end of the conversation, you should review major points or objective of the conversation.
-However, its only actions item that need to be highlighted, not the negative comments.
+However, it’s an only actions item that needs to be highlighted, not the negative comments.
 Positive comments help in increasing confidence too.

 End on a positive note

 Feedbacks are meant to improve the employees, not break them down.